Knight-Wu/articles/CS/system-design.md

 * LSMT data structure and how compaction and SS tables improve efficiency
 * not suitable for strong consistence
 * usually not support complicated query。

+### memory + WAL(redis can support)
+* simple and fast, but only support simple query and small data size
+* use replica + snapshot + WAL to tolerance partition failure, take some time to recover if replica goes down

 ## web security
 ### rainbow table